ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 Working with dates in pandas.
 How to locate missing values.  `try` and `except` for handling errors.
 Practice with `if`, `elif`, `else`.
 Using `count` with a list or a string.
 Using slicing with a string.
 An example of *feature engineering*.

+## Class 9

+No new material; time to work on the homework and sample midterm.

+## Class 10

+Timing various ways of counting, including NumPy's `count_nonzero`.
+Sorting a pandas Series or DataFrame using `sort_values`.
+Timing operations, such as different ways to count objects.

 ## Leftovers

-Timing operations using `%%timeit`.
 Dictionary comprehension.
 Feature engineering.
-Data types in Python.
 Introduction to NumPy.
 How the choice of data type influences the speed of various operations.
-More practice with NumPy and pandas.  pandas methods `apply`, and `applymap`.  lambda functions.
+More practice with NumPy and pandas.
 NumPy `where`, and pandas DataFrame styling.

-## Class 9

-More practice with Altair.

-## Class 10

-More advanced/leftover topics from NumPy, pandas, and Altair.
+More advanced/leftover topics from NumPy, pandas, and Altair.  pandas DataFrame methods `apply` and `applymap`.
+Using an Altair `selection` object in a `condition`.

 ## Class 11